uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

 particularly unsuited for certain types of SBS research, such as anthropological fieldwork.
 Anthropologists establish thick relationships with their subjects, immerse themselves in other cultures, and do not test hypotheses or run controlled experiments.
-The ANPRM\'s requirements for informational security could cripple anthropological research (anthropologists\' detailed fields notes would treated as data with informational risks under the new rules, raising the question of how such notes could be deidentified).
+The ANPRM's requirements for informational security could cripple anthropological research (anthropologists' detailed fields notes would treated as data with informational risks under the new rules, raising the question of how such notes could be deidentified).
 Rather than trying to adapt the Common Rule to fit SBS research, Lederman proposed that it be only